Chris Middleton hears some life lessons from Peter Gabriel

 Gabriel the Belieber

-On the subject of which, it was a surprise to discover which musician he’s a particular fan of today.
-“My listening consists mainly of Justin Bieber,” said Gabriel.
+On the subject of which, it was a surprise to discover which musician Gabriel is a particular fan of today.
+“My listening consists mainly of Justin Bieber,” he said.
 And he meant it.
 Bieber’s new album is “very musical, has great rhythms, it’s beautifully produced, and he sings very well.
-So for those who dismiss him as just teen fodder, I would say open up your ears a little bit.
+So for those who dismiss him as teen fodder, I would say open up your ears a little bit.
 There is a serious artist there.”
-(I agree about the new record.)

-But he added that he has little choice in the matter: Bieber is what his seven-year old demands in the car on the school run every day.
-“And it’s a very long journey…” sighed Gabriel.
+But Gabriel added that he has little choice in the matter: Bieber is what his seven-year old demands in the car on the school run every day.
+“And it’s a very long journey…” he sighed.

 But what other life lessons can we learn from a man who has spent nearly 50 years in the public eye – at least one of them dressed as a flower?
 Be a renaissance man, perhaps: Gabriel is far more interesting, far-sighted, and entrepreneurial than his reputation for being a dabbler and dilettante might suggest.